 Date of publication: August 28, 2017

-About the author: Dr. Murray J. McAllister is the executive director of the Institute for Chronic Pain (ICP).
+About the author: Dr. Murray J. McAllister is the editor at the Institute for Chronic Pain (ICP).
 The ICP is an educational and public policy think tank.
 Our mission is to lead the field in making pain management more empirically supported and to make that empirically-supported pain management more publicly acessible.
 Additionally, the ICP provides scientifically accurate information on chronic pain that is approachable to patients and their families.